alfawal/csgo-blog-change-tracker/README.md

 ## Output

-When a change is detected, the script will print a message to the console (if `--print-log` was given) and log file indicating which lines were changed on the CSGO blog.
+When a change is detected, the script will print a message to the console (if `--print-log` was given) and log file indicating which lines were changed on the CS:GO blog.
 The log file is saved in the same directory as the script with a filename in the format `changes-YYYY-MM-DD-HH-MM-SS.log`.

 ## Disclaimer